globocom/megadraft/docs/customization.md

 You can provide custom actions using MegadraftEditor `actions` property.
-Megadraft Toolbar provides [custom actions][custom actions] like **Bold** and *Italic*, additionaly you can provide your own custom actions or even add some custom actions to the default ones.
+Megadraft Toolbar provides [custom actions][custom actions] like **Bold** and *Italic*, additionally you can provide your own custom actions or even add some custom actions to the default ones.

 [custom actions]: https://github.com/globocom/megadraft/blob/master/src/actions/default.js